 The default reporting view will show the aggregate of all responses displayed together.
 The most frequently highlighted sections are shown in darker colors, while less frequently highlighted sections are shaded more lightly.

 In this example, the color used is green.
 You’ll notice that the phrase “Salesforce integration” is darkest, which means that more respondents reacted positively to that line.

 The drop down menu allows you to toggle between categories (in this case, positive or negative).
-Only one category is displayed at a time, and the eye icon marks which category you’re viewing at any given moment.
+Only one category is displayed at a time and the eye icon marks which category you’re viewing at any given moment.

 To view text comments, click the “View Responses” option to see a list of all feedback.
 The “Comment Context” link allows you to view a comment side-by-side with its highlight, making it much easier to quickly check a particular piece of feedback.

-By navigating to “Show Individual Responses,” you can view all of the comments made by respondent, a particularly useful feature if you are using the Text Highlighter question type to quiz students or job applicants.
+By navigating to “Show Individual Responses,” you can view all of the comments made by the respondent, a particularly useful feature if you are using the Text Highlighter question type to quiz students or job applicants.

 When Will I Use the Highlighter Question Type?